aidanastridge/speech-to-obsidian/README.md

 Through a batch command and python:

-Records audio, exports it to Whisper, trnscribed audio is converted/saved in Markdown, and placed into an Obsidian vault.
+Records audio; exports it to Whisper; transcribed audio is converted/saved in Markdown and placed into an Obsidian vault.